FortuneN/FineCodeCoverage/README.md

-Include                 Filter expressions to include specific modules and types (multiple values) ExcludeByFile           Glob patterns specifying source files to exclude e.g. **/Migrations/* (multiple values) ExcludeByAttribute      Attributes to exclude from code coverage (multiple values) CoverToolTimeout        Specifies the timeout interval for the coverlet/opencover process in seconds
+Include                 Filter expressions to include specific modules and types (multiple values) ExcludeByFile           Glob patterns specifying source files to exclude e.g. **/Migrations/* (multiple values) ExcludeByAttribute      Attributes to exclude from code coverage (multiple values) IncludeTestAssembly     Specifies whether to report code coverage of the test assembly CoverToolTimeout        Specifies the timeout interval for the coverlet/opencover process in seconds

 Both 'Exclude' and 'Include' options can be used together but 'Exclude' takes precedence.